-The California Economic Activity Index consists of eight variables, as follows: nonfarm payrolls, exports, hotel occupancy rates, continuing claims for unemployment insurance, housing starts, national defense spending, home prices, and the NASDAQ-100-Technology Sector Index (NDXT).
-All data are seasonally adjusted, as necessary, and indexed to a base year of 2008.
+The California Economic Activity Index consists of eight variables, as follows: nonfarm payroll employment, continuing claims for unemployment insurance, housing starts, house price index, industrial electricity sales, total trade, technology stock index and hotel occupancy.
+All data are seasonally adjusted.
 Nominal values have been converted to constant dollar values.
 Index levels are expressed in terms of three-month moving averages.

 SOURCE Comerica Bank